f5devcentral/f5-agility-labs-sslviz/docs/class5/module6/lab4.rst

    Variables:

-   - ``{{insp-tap-id}}``: The **id** value of the created TAP inspection service from the TAP creation request.
+   - ``{{insp-tap-id}}``: The **id** value of the created TAP Inspection Service from the TAP creation request.
 The value inside the **deploy-instances** array is the **id** value of the BIG-IP Next instance.
 This would be a comma-delimited array if deploying to multiple instances.

    .. note::
       This same API call is used for deploying and un-deploying inspection services from BIG-IP Next instances.
-While not expressly required for automation practices, it is useful at this point in the lab to open up the CM UI again, navigate to the Inspection Services page under SSL Orchestrator in the Security workspace, and view the freshly created (and deployed) TAP inspection service.
+While not expressly required for automation practices, it is useful at this point in the lab to open up the CM UI again, navigate to the Inspection Services page under SSL Orchestrator in the Security workspace, and view the freshly created (and deployed) TAP Inspection Service.

    Next, you will add this inspection service to a service chain.

-Create an SSL Orchestrator Service Chain
+Create a Service Chain
 --------------------------------------------------------------------------------

 With one or more inspection services created, it's now time to create a service chain that will define an ordered set of these for use in a security policy.
 Service chain creation minimally requires the **name** of the service chain and the **id** value of each inspection service in an array block.
 You would have captured this **id** value in the initial inspection service creation step above.